Virtualize your NOC: Save costs and boost service quality

 March 21, 2023

-When thinking about an operator’s network operation center (NOC), imagine the control room at NASA or the situation room at the White House.
+When thinking about an operatorโ€™s network operation center (NOC), imagine the control room at NASA or the situation room at the White House.
 The network operation center is the nerve center for operator activities.
 Whether it monitors system health, service delivery, alarm notifications, or other activities, keeping the NOC running efficiently is critical.
 Traditionally, this requires many human resources.
 This also means that OPEX is high, and there is a higher risk of human error.
-How can operators insulate themselves against rising costs, increase demand for lower time to resolve problems, and increase the need to predict and proactively avoid issues impacting user experiences?
+How can operators insulate themselves against rising costs, increase demand for lower time to resolve problems, and automate service quality management?

 NOC challenges